-Treats high blood pressure (hypertension) and heart failure.
-Also used in the first few days after a heart attack.
-Helps to reduce the risk of death by making the heart more stable after the attack.
+Treats high blood pressure and heart failure.
+A lower blood pressure can reduce the risk of stroke and heart attack.
+Also used in the first few days after a heart attack to help reduce the risk of death.
 This medicine is an angiotensin-converting enzyme (ACE) inhibitor.

 There may be other brand names for this medicine.